Sarathlal/pagewise-styleandscript/README.md

-# Page wise style & script for WordPress
+# Pagewise style & script for WordPress

 A WordPress plugin to customize pages by adding style and script on each page, post or even custom post types.